- Some of these features are only available if you're signed in to your Google Account.

 - Topics, sources, and locations in Favorites

-- All other stories and notifications, except as noted
+- All other stories and notifications, except when stories are chosen by people

 Chosen by people

-The Google News Merchandising team picks the “Featured” publications In Newsstand .
+- The Google News Merchandising team: They pick the “Featured” publications in Newsstand .

-Some Google News topics can include links to relevant Google Search results.
-For example, in an “Elections” topic, you could see "How to register to vote.”
+Some Google News topics include links to relevant Google Search results.
+For example, in an “Elections” topic, you could find "How to register to vote.”
 The Product Experience team specifies these searches.